Baillie Gifford US Growth Trust

-Baillie Gifford US Growth Trust is a large British investment trust.
-Established in 2018, it is dedicated to investments in United States-based companies.
-The Chairman is Tom Burnet.
+Baillie Gifford US Growth Trust is a large British investment trust dedicated to investments in United States-based companies.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It is managed by Edinburgh-based investment manager Baillie Gifford and the Chairman is Tom Burnet.

+History

-It is managed by Edinburgh-based investment manager Baillie Gifford.
-The managers are authorised to have up to 50% of the portfolio invested in unlisted companies, a higher proportion than some other investment trusts.
+The company was established in 2018.
+The managers were authorised to have up to 50% of the portfolio invested in unlisted companies, a higher proportion than some other investment trusts.

+In December 2025, the US hedge fund, Saba Capital Management, blocked a proposed merger between Baillie Gifford US Growth Trust and Edinburgh Worldwide Investment Trust.